My Name is Lucy Barton

 Pulitzer Prize winner Elizabeth Strout’s best-selling short novel, a haunting dramatic monologue, captivated readers in 2016.

-Lucy Barton will be played by three-time Academy Award and four-time Tony nominee Laura Linney, making her London debut.
+Lucy Barton will be played by three-time Academy Award and four-time Tony nominee Laura Linney.

 “Deeply affecting, heartbreaking.
 A powerful storyteller immersed in the nuances of human relationships, weaving family tapestries with compassion, wisdom and insight.”
 The Observer

 Linney is simply superbThe Times ★★★★★

 Elizabeth Strout’s novel works outstandingly on stage.The Guardian ★★★★